LucasDelfino92/morrowindsharp/internallogic.md

 None of these mods' assets conflict with each other.

-**What is something that can be perceived with one of your senses of life - Something edgy related to death my brother** will conflict **Severa Magia DB fix**, as they both edit the NPC Severa Magia.
+**What is something that can be perceived with one of your senses of life - Something edgy related to death my brother** will conflict with **Severa Magia DB fix**, as they both edit the NPC Severa Magia.

 1. Launch **TESAME**.
 2. Open **What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp**.